Hansaanuradha93/Make-Life-Styles/README.md

 # Make-Life-Styles

 Make Lifestyles is an iOS app which helps the users to track their daily habits and life styles.
-The purpose of this app to motivate the users to gain useful habits and life styles into their lives.
+The purpose of this app is to motivate the users to gain useful habits and life styles into their lives.
 This app is free and open-source.
 So contributions are really welcome.
-This app is avilable for iOS right now.
-Hopefully this app will be avaible for android soon.
+This app is available for iphones right now.
+Hopefully this app will be available for android phones soon.

 ## Screenshots